 The NABIS Ballistics Technician carries out other duties which are consistent with the nature, responsibilities and grading of the post.

-The Service Delivery Co-ordinator acts as a customer service contact for forces serviced NABIS Hubs, ensuring safe receipt and continuity of exhibits, and the safe handling and storage of submitted items.
-This involves maintaining accurate records and updating computer systems as required.
+The Service Delivery Coordinator, (Quality & Training) works as part of a team in a sensitive and confidential environment, coordinate all administrative requirements of the hub.
+They will provide a customer service contact for forces ensuring safe receipt and continuity of exhibits and the safe handling and storage of submitted items.

 NABIS Intelligence Analysts undertake all analytical functions within NABIS in relation to the preparation of National Intelligence Model products, for all issues relating to Gun Crime, in accordance with nationally agreed principles.